the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/02_act02/03B_backend/3B_4/_index.md

 Note that the id field in the Users table and the id field in the Task table are different IDs.

 We want to somehow connect User and Task tables together to convert our simple database to a relational base?

-{{<checkpoint>}}
-How can we connect our User and Task tables together to convert our simple database to a relational base?
-{{</checkpoint>}}

 If you said, "Let's make a new database." that's on the right track but we don't need to make a new database.
-What we do need to do is to modify our database to accommodate this "link".
+What we can do is to modify our current database to accommodate this "link".
+It's quite easy to do.

 {{<checkpoint>}}
 What would be the best data to use to accommodate this link?